 - Steering column with loose bolts or positioning parts, steering wheel not properly secured

-Just like those who drive cars, truckers can be distracted while they drive semis on highways.
+Texting and Distracted Driving: Just car drivers, truckers can be distracted while they drive semis on highways.
 It is arguably a bigger problem with 18-wheelers because companies require them to stay in contact with dispatchers in their operations department.
-It is common for companies to require drivers, as part of their safety procedures, to pull over when using a dispatching computer but far too many continue to drive.

-The Virginia Tech Transportation Institute found that being involved in a crash or a near-crash increases 23 times for truck and bus drivers who text while driving.
-39 states have banned texting while driving and in October 2010 the FMCSA introduced a regulation that bans texting while driving for all drivers of commercial motor vehicles which includes semis, tractor-trailers and 18 wheelers.
+Texting while driving is banned in 39 states, and in October 2010 the FMCSA introduced a regulation that bans texting while driving for all drivers of commercial motor vehicles which includes semis, tractor-trailers, and 18 wheelers.

-Other activities found to distract truck drivers and increase the risk of a crash are;
+Other activities found to distract truck drivers and increase the risk of a truck wreck are:

 - Making notes on a pad or notebook

 - Difficult tasks like cleaning side truck mirrors

 How Do You Prove Fault In an Investigation?

 In any truck or 18 wheeler accident, a proper investigation is critical to determine responsibility.
 Insurance companies investigate immediately after a truck accident.
 Our lawyers have extensive experience handling truck accident cases of all types.
 We can help you investigate to get the truck accident settlement you deserve.

 To determine the cause of a truck accident we investigate safety inspection reports, security of the load, maintenance logs, GPS logs, and state and federal certifications to determine what responsibility the truck driver holds.